eegsynth/eegsynth/doc/midi.md

 ## MIDI clock signal

 As we said above, MIDI can also be used to set the speed of a musical device, such as a sequencer.
-To understand on how to use MIDI signals to control the speed, some MIDI and music
+To understand on how to use MIDI signals to control the speed, we need to understand the terms used in music, and MIDI in particular.

 ### Tempo
 Tempo is the speed at which something is played – e.g. fast and constant in electronic dance music,